shaoanlu/GazeML-keras/README.md

 ## WIP
 1. Heatmaps predictions are slightly worse than official tensorflow implementation.

-2. Gaze estimation has not been ported yet.
+2. Model training as well as gaze estimation has not been ported yet.

 ## Dependency
 - python 3.6